-Some faces, like the solar dial face, take this a step further and alter the tint color, and the color on each complication, as the day progresses.
+Some faces, like the Solar Dial face, take this a step further and alters the tint color and the color of each complication as the day progresses.

 So understanding how your complication will behave on a tinted watch face is intrinsic to the design of your complication.

 So let's dive into how watch face tinting works.